MasterScott/wifitap/README.md

 	./wifitap.py -b <bssid>

 This will create a wj0 interface.
-Next, you'll need to configure this new interface using the following shown below.
+Next, you'll need to configure this new interface using syntax shown below.
 Note that you can optionally specify the MAC in the following command.

 	ifconfig wj0 [hw ether <MAC>] 192.168.1.1 [mtu <MTU>]

-You'll now be able to use your newly created wj0 interface as if it were normal network interface, according to your system routing tabl, according to your system routing table. :)
+You'll now be able to use your newly created wj0 interface as if it were normal network interface, according to your system routing table. :)

 Wifitap Command Line Arguments